A Werewolf Boy: Reception

 After premiering at number one in the South Korean box office with more than 100,000 admissions, A Werewolf Boy broke the 1 million mark after five days, 2 million after nine days, and 3.6 million in twelve days.
 Not only were these numbers remarkably high for November, considered a slow season for moviegoing in Korea, but it was also a rare feat for its melodrama genre.

 The film also has the distinction of setting a new box office record for "suneung day," the date on which high school seniors take their College Scholastic Ability Test.
 Each year large numbers of students book tickets for films in the evening after the exam has finished, but A Werewolf Boys one-day score of 341,475 tickets on November 8 outpaced the totals of any film in previous years.

 On November 15, its 4.12 million admissions surpassed Architecture 101 to become the most successful Korean melodrama of all time.
 Ticket sales reached 5 million on November 18, 6 million on November 26, then 7 million on December 16, making it the third highest Korean top grosser of 2012, behind The Thieves and Masquerade, and also the fourth best selling film of the year overall.

 The film also became a sleeper hit when it was released in Taiwan on December 28, 2012, grossing NT$4 million (US$138,000) at the Taipei box office after 17 days on release.

 The film also made its premiere in the Philippines on September 18, 2013 as part of the Korean Movie Festival 2013.

 Alternate ending

 After director Jo Sung-hee revealed during one of the film's Q&A sessions that they had shot an alternate ending, due to popular demand, the movie was re-released on December 6, 2012 with that ending.
 The alternate finale involves Park Bo-young's Sun-yi, and among the deleted scenes are moments from Ji-tae's (Yoo Yeon-seok) childhood as well as more focus on the neighborhood in which the plot unfolds.

 Book

 A novelization was published on October 31, 2012, to coincide with the movie's opening day.

+Adaptation

+A Philippine adaptation of the film has been announced on September 29, 2025 with a teaser.